kongregate/kompatible/README.md

 An examples of this is in index.php.

+In your Facebook configuration, you'll want to add ?platform=fb to the end of your canvas address.

 ## User login

 The call to login a user is easy.
 If they aren't currently logged in with permissions to Kongregate or Facebook, they will be redirected to the login form.